Start with "Shelter in Place" Resources

 Why Arlington County?

 Groups that genuinely value experience, training, hard work and hospitality will flourish.
-If you're looking to volunteer, ask how many recruits are welcomed and trained each year.
-If a roster is always growing and there's limited attrition, the you may be looking at an organization worth you while!
+If you're looking to volunteer, ask how many recruits are welcomed and trained by the group each year.
+If a roster is always growing and there's limited attrition, the you may be looking at an organization worth your while!
+If; however, your paced on a listserv, told to just check-in to a weekly net and don't ever see anyone for face-to-face orientation and training, then caveat emptor.

 Here's a good article on amateur radio and volunteer organizational effectiveness: